 If you want to find out how to say excuse me in German, we first have to talk about the meaning.
 Because this phrase can be used in several circumstances and there are different expressions in the German language associated with these circumstances.

 To make things a litte bit more complicated the expressions can also slightly change according to the circumstances.
-That is due to the fact that Germans address other with “Sie” when it’s a formal setting and with “du” (singular) or “ihr” (plural) when it’s informal.
+That is due to the fact that Germans address others with “Sie” when it’s a formal setting and with “du” (singular) or “ihr” (plural) when it’s informal.

 Excuse Me in German when leaving the Room

 When nature calls and you have to leave the room to see the bathroom, it would be rude to leave without saying anything.
 But talking about going to the toilet is also not considered good manners.
-So we often just use a vague “Excuse me”, leaving it open where exactly we are going.
+So we often just use a vague “Pardon me”, leaving it open where exactly we are going.
 But of course, everyone understands.
 So you informed the people around you why you are leaving without being rude or common.

 Or you might leave the room to take an important phone call.
 Again, you would say “excuse me!”